JosephCatrambone/aruco3/README.md

 # RS-Aruco3
 A pure Rust implementation of Aruco and AprilTag detection/pose estimation.
-Ported from the excellent https://github.com/damianofalcioni/js-aruco2 library.
+Ported from the excellent https://github.com/damianofalcioni/js-aruco2 library and using a lightly modified version of the IPPE algorithm as implemented in https://github.com/tobycollins/IPPE.

 Detection and quad estimation work well.
 Pose estimation is broken, but I will continue to pour my rapidly dwindling sanity into it to find a solution.